 WHO CAN I CONTACT ABOUT OTHER INDIAN HOUSING PROGRAMS?

 The U.S. Department of Housing and Urban Development is the primary provider of new housing on Indian reservations and in Indian communities through the Office of Native American Programs, the sponsor of Indian Housing Authorities (IHA’s) and Tribally Designated Housing Entities (TDHE’s).
 Other federal housing resources available to American Indians and Alaska Natives are the U.S. Department of Agriculture (USDA) Rural Housing Program and the U.S. Department of Veterans Affairs (VA) Direct Home Loan Program.

 HIP funds are distributed on the basis of the number of eligible applicants and their estimated cost of program services.
 Funds are distributed to tribes through Public Law 93-638 contracts or self-determination compacts or to Bureau of Indian Affairs offices for the delivery of program services to the most needy eligible applicants.
 Persons interested in performing housing repair, renovation or construction should contact the tribal governments or Bureau of Indian Affairs offices, with which they are interested in working, for information on available projects.

 WHAT DOES HIP PROVIDE?

-Replacement Housing or New Home: Provides a modest replacement home if a homeowner’s dwelling cannot be brought to applicable building code standards, or a new home.
-If you do not own a home, you may also be eligible if you are the owner or leaseholder of land suitable for housing and the lease is for not less that 25 years at the time assistance is received.
+Replacement Housing: Provides a modest replacement home if a homeowner's dwelling cannot be brought to applicable building code standards.
+New Housing: Provides a modest new home if you do not own a home, you may be eligible if you are the owner or leaseholder of land suitable for housing and the lease is for not less that 25 years at the time assistance is received

 WHAT IS A TRIBAL SERVICE AREA?